Article Contents:

 Laser level—for marking horizontal lines around the perimeter and checking the verticality of each baluster.
 A bubble level will also work, but the job will take one and a half times longer.

-Angle finder (preferably digital) — for measuring the precise angle of the staircase flight.
+Protractor (preferably digital) — for measuring the precise angle of the staircase flight.
 This number will be needed to calculate the angle for cutting the ends of the balusters.

 Corner clamps — if you plan to glue frame structures.